wandb/weave/docs/docs/tutorial-tracing_1.md

 ## What's next?

-- See [Tracking flows and app metadata](/tutorial-tracing_2) to start tracking and the data flowing through your app.
+- Follow the [Tracking flows and app metadata](/tutorial-tracing_2) to start tracking and the data flowing through your app.